How do I apply to the nursing program?

 How is my ranking score determined?

-See page 2 of the nursing program application checklist for a detailed list of how the ranking score is calculated.
+See the Nursing Application Checklist and Ranking Score for a detailed list of how the ranking score is calculated.

 How will I know if I am accepted into the nursing program?

 Application evaluations will not begin until after the application deadline.
 Once submitted, students will only be notified once admission decisions have been made.
 All applicants will receive an email regarding their admission status via JSCC email.
 Students are strongly encouraged to check their JSCC email multiple times each week following the application deadline.
 Once admitted, students will be given a reply deadline to accept or decline their admission.
 Admission placement may be forfeited if this reply deadline is not met.
 Please do not call the Nursing Office or advisors to ask about status – just keep checking your emails!

 How will I know if I’m not accepted into the nursing program?

 All applicants, whether accepted or declined, will receive an email to your Jefferson State email account.
 Admission to the nursing education program is very competitive.
 Students are encouraged to work with the pre-program nursing advisors to determine how to make you more competitive for the next admission cycle.